tldr-pages/tldr/pages/common/pamixer.md

 `pamixer --list-sinks --list-sources`

-- Set volume to 75% on the default sink:
+- Set the volume to 75% on the default sink:

 `pamixer --set-volume {{75}}`